kojix2/ruby-umappp/README.md

 ## License

 * As for the code I wrote, it is MIT.
 * For other codes, please check on your own.
+(There are many dependencies)